frederic-perez/AmE-dictionary/data/idioms.md

 __jump off__
 __jump on (someone or something)__ _Amazon is jumping on the generative AI hype train._
 __jump ship__ To leave a job or activity.
+__Jump Street__ Jump Street in the novels written by Elmore Leonard refers to a street in Detroit, Michigan.
+It is a significant location in Leonard’s crime fiction, particularly in his Raylan Givens series.
+Jump Street is often portrayed as a rough and dangerous area, reflecting the gritty and realistic portrayal of urban life that is characteristic of Leonard’s writing.
-__jump the gun__ :two::dart: To start something before it is permissible, appropriate, or advisable.
-The phrase alludes to starting to run in a foot race before the starting gun goes off. _Henry jumped the gun and sent the proofs to the printer before the boss approved them, and she was not happy._ _I probably jumped the gun with announcing our engagement before everyone was there, but I was just too excited._
+__jump the gun__ :three::dart: To start something before it is permissible, appropriate, or advisable.
+The phrase alludes to starting to run in a foot race before the starting gun goes off.
+In James Ellroy’s novels, it usually means to act prematurely or hastily, without waiting for the right moment. _Henry jumped the gun and sent the proofs to the printer before the boss approved them, and she was not happy._ _I probably jumped the gun with announcing our engagement before everyone was there, but I was just too excited._
 __jump through hoops__ To do a lot of difficult things before you are allowed to have or do something you want.
 __jump to conclusions__ To make decisions or form opinions before one has all the pertinent facts.
 __jump up and down__
 __jump-start__
+__jungle juice__ _slang_ Any improvised mixture of large amounts various hard liquors combined with small amounts of fruit juice.
+__juniper juice__
 __junk in junk out__ (Computers) Expression used to express the relationship between input and output: erroneous input causes erroneous output.
 __junkie__ __1__ _slang_ A drug addict, especially of heroin. __2__ _slang_ Anyone with an obsession over or excessive preoccupation with something, akin to an addiction. _I was a Howard Stern junkie._
 __junkyard dog__ An especially nasty, vicious, or savage person or animal (especially a dog).
 Of a person, often used in the phrase “meaner than a junkyard dog.”